kevinolega/callcentertrainingtips/6wel/guidelines/answer-all.md

 ---
 I get this question often.

-> "I don't want to work in a call center or BPO, should I still answer the call center and BPO related questions?"
+> "I only want to improve my English.
+I don't want to work in a call center or BPO, should I still answer the call center and BPO related questions?"

 Short Answer: Yes, answer ALL the questions.